Convex-Dev/design/docs/cad/003_encoding/README.md

 - n = a hex value from 0-15
 ```

-Implementations SHOULD use a small code value (e.g. a small Integer) to specify the precise type of value being encoded, and a corresponding value that is meaningful for the given code value.
+Applications SHOULD use a small code value (e.g. a small Integer) to specify the precise type of value being encoded, and a corresponding value that is meaningful for the given code value.

-Implementations MAY in addition use the hex digit `n` to further disambiguate code types.
+Applications MAY in addition use the hex digit `n` to further disambiguate code types.
 In combination with the 18 valid valid one byte encodings, this gives a reasonably generous 288 distinct code types before another byte is required.

 ### `0xd0`-`0xdf` Dense Records